Sean-Dickey-thycotic-com/ssi-docs/witfoo/troubleshooting/ts-1.md

 <!-- add troubleshooting topic and info -->

-If the Witfoo UI does not appear after configuration, perform the following steps.
+If the WitFoo UI does not appear after configuration, perform the following steps.

 1. To check whether superintendent service is ON, run the following command: